-Mr. Johnson has served as a Director and our President and Chief Executive Officer since January 2022 and has also served as our President since April 2021.
+Mr. Johnson has served as a Director and our Chief Executive Officer since January 2022 and has served as our President since April 2021.
 Mr. Johnson served as our Senior Vice President and General Manager of our Internet of Things business unit from July 2018 until he was promoted to President in April 2021.
 Before joining Silicon Labs, Mr. Johnson held leadership positions at NXP, Freescale, and Fairchild Semiconductor.
-Mr. Johnson is dedicated to a strong company culture, innovative product development and operational excellence.
-He holds a B.S. in Electrical Engineering Technology from the University of Maine and has completed executive programs at Harvard Business School and Stanford University.
-Mr. Johnson currently serves on the boards of the Dell Children's Medical Center Foundation, the Global Semiconductor Alliance, and the Semiconductor Industry Association.
-Mr. Johnson's intimate knowledge of our company and our industry and his service as our CEO qualifies him to serve as a member of our Board of Directors.
+Mr. Johnson is dedicated to a strong company culture, innovative product development, and operational excellence.
+Mr. Johnson holds a B.S. in Electrical Engineering Technology from the University of Maine and has completed executive programs at Harvard Business School and Stanford University.
+Mr. Johnson currently serves on the boards of the Dell Children's Medical Center Foundation, and the Semiconductor Industry Association where he is the board chairman.